 The second component of the evaluation plan is a process evaluation.
 Since 2011, the coordinator has provided the Team with a report on the case review process, including the case data collection strategy, case review procedures, and adherence to the Team's statutory mandate.
-This report is made available to the Team in January, where the Team may discuss the findings and provide feedback on improving the review process to better serve the mission, goals, and objectives established in NMSA 1978 §31-22-4.1.
+This report was traditionally made available to the Team in January, where the Team may discuss the findings and provide feedback on improving the review process to better serve the mission, goals, and objectives established in NMSA 1978 §31-22-4.1.
+That report is now being made available to the Team in August.